creativetimofficial/material-dashboard-react-nodejs/README.md

 ## Documentation
-The documentation for the Material Dashboard React is hosted at our [website](https://www.creative-tim.com/live/material-dashboard-react-nodejs/documentation/tutorial).
+The documentation for the Material Dashboard React Nodejs is hosted at our [website](https://www.creative-tim.com/live/material-dashboard-react-nodejs/documentation/tutorial).

 ## File Structure